yokolet/new-note/_posts/2017-05-30-palindromic-substring.md

 description: ""
 category:
 tags: []
+hero_height: is-small
 ---

-#### Palindromic Substring Problems ####
+We often see problems related to a palindrome or palindromic something.

-Palindrome is, like "racecar," a reversed and the original are exactly the same string.
+Palindrome is, like "racecar," a reversed and original are exactly the same string.
-I see many types of palindrome related problems.
+We see really many types of palindrome related problems.
 Sometime, problems are based on palindromic *substrings*.
 Sometime, those are palindromic *subsequences*.

 The most typical problem is asking the longest palindromic substring or subsequence.
-However, not just the longest, asking paritions is another popular problem.
+However, not just the longest, asking partitions is another popular problem.
 As for partition problems, palindromes should be substrings.
 This kind of problems can be solved by a dynamic programming.
-The dynamic programming solution creates a truthy table which will have trues when the index i to j is a palindrom.
+The dynamic programming solution creates a truthy table which will have trues when the index i to j is a palindrome.

 I'm going to write down three types of palindromic substring related problems: the longest, minimum cuts, and printing all palindromic partitions.